geh24/LoggingMiddleware_geh/README.md

 ## Description

+July 2018 i started to write a .NET Core middleware, that should log APi-requests.
+The LoggingMiddleware project is based on NLog.

+I used this project successfuly since three years, starting with .NET Core 3.1, right now the master-branch is using .NET Core 6.0.

 The name LoggingMiddleware was already used, so i appended my 3-char Initials meaning Gerhard Herre

-This Logging-Middleware is based on NLog.
+GH4

 ## Demo

 There is a Demo project called LoggingMiddleware_geh_Demo.
-The Demo-project is based on "ASP.NET Core Web API" using the old <= .NET Core 6 top-level statements

-## Build

-1.Open Properties
-update Package version

-2.Build package

-3.Upload to nuget.org